Father of E. coli victim: Nutritionist recommended raw milk

 A total of 15 cases of E. coli were reported, and William is the last one left in the hospital.
 His father said East Tennessee Children's Hospital saved his son's life.

-The Knox County Health Department said an investigation concluded that the outbreak was caused by two separate sources, the exposure to farm animals and exposure to raw milk.
+The Knox County Health Department said an investigation concluded that the outbreak was caused by two separate sources,

 “While it is rare, it appears we had two sets of children sickened by two different strains of E. coli O157 at the same time.
 The epidemiological evidence overwhelmingly supported the two-source theory: consumption of raw milk and some type of contact, most likely indirect, with ruminant animals,” said KCHD Director Dr. Martha Buchanan.